ghb24/NECI_STABLE/docs/neci/input/system.rst

    it will be set to be equivalent to a sphere of the same volume as the cell, :math:`R_c=(\frac{\Omega}{4\pi/3})^{1/3}`.

-..
-[TwoElBox] Two interacting electrons in a box: An exact diagonalization study, Ali Alavi, JCP 113 7735 (2000).

-..
-[AttenEx]  Efficient calculation of the exact exchange energy in periodic systems using a truncated Coulomb potential, James Spencer and Ali Alavi, PRB, 77 193110 (2008).
-..
-[CamCasp] Cambridge package for Calculation of Anisotropic Site Properties, Alston Misquitta and Anthony Stone.  http://www-stone.ch.cam.ac.uk/programs.html#Camcasp

 Orbital rotation options
 ------------------------